Overview of fractional calculus and its computer implementation in Wolfram Mathematica: History, nowadays and applications

 Next we briefly consider the fractional powers $(B_\gamma)^{\alpha}, \alpha\in \mathbb{R}$ of differential Bessel operator in the form

-For fractional powers of \eqref{Bess} explicit formulas were derived in \cite{McBArt} as compositions of simpler operators.
-An important step was done in \cite{Ida} in which explicit definitions were derived in terms of the Gauss hypergeometric functions with different applications to PDE.
-The most general study was fulfilled by I.~Dimovski and V.~Kiryakova \cite{Dim66,Dim68,DimKir,Kir1} for the more general class of hyper--Bessel differential operators related to the Obrechkoff integral transform.
+For fractional powers of \eqref{Bess}, explicit formulas were derived in \cite{McBArt} as compositions of simpler operators.
+An important step was taken in \cite{Ida}, where explicit definitions were obtained in terms of the Gauss hypergeometric functions, with various applications to PDEs.
+The most comprehensive study was conducted by I. Dimovski and V. Kiryakova \cite{Dim66,Dim68,DimKir,Kir1} for a more general class of hyper-Bessel differential operators related to the Obrechkoff integral transform.